yfrund/mt-exercise-03/README.md

 Train multiple models with different parameter settings:

- - activate virtual environment with Pytorch and sacremoses installed;
+ - activate virtual environment with Pytorch and sacremoses installed:

+    source venvs/torch3/bin/activate

  - edit and run to download and preprocess your own data:

     ./scripts/download_data.sh

+    to edit:

+	edit new directory name;

+	paste link to own dataset - raw txt;

+	move file to new directory;

+	edit paths for preprocessing, tokenization and to split data into subsets.

   - edit and run to train models, save them and training log files:

     ./scripts/train.sh

+    to edit:

+	edit path to own data;

+	*optional: set own parameters: num of epochs, log-interval, emsize, nhid, dropout, and paths to save model and logfiles

   - run to visualise training and validation perplexities as line charts, and create tables for training, validation and testing perplexities: